YairHalberstadt/stronginject/README.md

 To use a container, you'll want to use the `RunAsync` extension methods defined in `StrongInject.ContainerExtensions`, so make sure you're `using StrongInject;`

+The `RunAsync` method on `IContainer<T>` takes a `Func<T>`.
+It resolves an instance of `T`, calls the func, disposes of any dependencies which require disposal, and then returns the result of the func.
+This ensures that you can't forget to dispose any dependencies, but you must make sure not too leak those objects out of the delegate.
+There are also overloads that allow you to pass in an async lambda, or a void returning lambda.

 ```csharp
 using StrongInject;